mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

                 break
 ```

 The **tools** parameter tells the model it can use web search to answer the question.
-The model decides whether to search based on the query — factual questions about recent events will trigger a search, while questions about well-known topics may not.
+The model decides whether to search based on the query; factual questions about recent events will trigger a search, while questions about well-known topics may not.

 Google's Gemini also supports grounding with Google Search through a similar mechanism.
 Refer to the Google AI documentation for the current syntax, as this feature is actively evolving.

 ## Structured Output

-For many applications you need the model to return data in a specific format — JSON, CSV, or a particular schema.
+For many applications you need the model to return data in a specific format: JSON, CSV, or a particular schema.
 LLMs can be instructed to produce structured output through careful prompting.

 ```python
 # gemini_structured.py - Getting structured JSON output from Gemini